melezhik/outthentic-dsl/README.md

 Markers should not be followed by any text at the same line.

+## Don't forget to close the block ...

-Also be aware if you leave "dangling" \`begin:' marker without closing \`end': somewhere else parser will remain in a \`text block' mode till the end of the file, which is probably not you want:
+Be aware if you leave "dangling" \`begin:' marker without closing \`end': somewhere else parser will remain in a \`text block' mode till the end of the file, which is probably not you want:

 Dsl code: